 Response

 secure_view_url in a browser tab, iframe, or mobile WebView.
-The URL is short-lived (60 seconds by default).
+The URL is short-lived.
 Request a new one each time the customer wants to view their card.

 View all funding deposits into your issuer program (SOL auto-funding and XDC manual deposits):status: pending, auto_funding, awaiting_manual, funding, funded, failed.